How to Upgrade from Debian 11 Bullseye to Debian 12 Bookworm

 These commands will ensure that your Debian system can access the non-free and contrib repositories and the central repository.

-This is an example of /etc/apt/sources.list open with nano text editor, which, after executing the above commands, should look like this or close to it:
+This is an example of /etc/apt/sources.list open with a nano text editor, which, after executing the above commands, should look like this or close to it:

 Step 3: Run the Upgrade to Debian 12 Bookworm